alemB1/alemB1/README.md

 * I'm looking for help with Kali Linux and things related to penetration testing
 * You can reach me via my mail alem.belko@edu.fit.ba
 * Fun fact about me: I have been playing the electric guitar for about 5 years now, and I enjoy spending time either in the gym or jamming to my favourite songs :D
+* Currently working on a fullstack React and Node app